 [Section 99A inserted by No. 68 of 2004 s.
 34.]

-100. Offences by corporations
+100. Liability of directors etc. for offences by corporation

 (1) Where a corporation commits an offence under this Act, other than an offence to which section 100A applies, and it is proved that the offence occurred with the consent or connivance of, or was attributable to any neglect on the part of, any director, manager, secretary or other officer of the body, or any person who was purporting to act in any such capacity, that person, as well as the corporation, commits that offence.